-Under the Clean Water Act (CWA), Washington State Department of Ecology (Ecology) establishes standards for physical parameters of water, such as temperature, pH level, dissolved oxygen (DO), and chemical concentrations.
+Under the Clean Water Act (CWA), Ecology establishes standards for physical parameters of water, such as temperature, pH level, dissolved oxygen (DO), and chemical concentrations.
 Waters that do not meet standards are considered "polluted waters."
 Polluted waters are placed on a 303(d) list that Ecology regularly publishes (in reference to Section 303(d) of the CWA).
 Waters with signs of diminished health but still meet standards are "waters of concern" on the 303(d) list.
 Categories range from Category 1 (meets tested standards for clean waters) to Category 5 (polluted waters that require a water improvement project).